What’s the best way to contact Hero Dogs?

 How many dogs do you know who have all of these qualities?
 This is why it takes a long time, a lot of training, and a very special dog to begin with to become a Hero Dog.

-Why don’t some dogs complete the training program?
+Why don’t some dogs complete the service dog training program?

-The most common reason that dogs are released from the program is physical health.
-If a dog has a medical condition that requires complex, expensive, or life-long treatment, he will be released from the program.
+The most common reason that dogs are released from our service dog program is physical health.
+If a dog has a medical condition that requires complex, expensive, or life-long treatment, they will be released from the program.
 Service dog work is physically demanding.
 It would be inhumane to ask a dog with a skeletal or structural problem to perform the tasks required of a service dog.
 Therefore, dogs with conditions such as hip dysplasia are also released, even though the dog may have no symptoms.

 The next most common reason dogs do not complete the training is confidence.
 Service dogs must work in very challenging environments involving close contact with strangers, large crowds, traffic, travel on public transportation, machinery, noises, and all manner of novel objects.
 Most dogs justifiably find these things frightening, and despite extensive socialization and training, some dogs will simply find it too stressful to deal with these types of environments on a daily basis.

-The third most likely reason for a dog to be released is that he is too active, energetic, or reactive to new things.
-Despite the fact that a service dog is trained to do many tasks, a good portion of his job involves simply waiting quietly at his partner’s side.
+The third most likely reason for a dog to be released is that they are too active, energetic, or reactive to new things.
+Despite the fact that a service dog is trained to do many tasks, a good portion of their job involves simply waiting quietly at their partner’s side.
 Additionally, the dog may be paired with someone who has no ability to physically control the dog in any way, so the dog must be calm and attentive enough to be under verbal or hand signal control only.

 Our goal is to find the best possible placement for each and every one of our dogs.
 Just like people, dogs have differing temperaments, energy levels, skills, and abilities.
 Some dogs will just be better suited to one job than to another.